ArtFX-Lille/.github/profile/README.md

 L4 students will get acces to their **own repository**, based on the `artfxLillePipeline_template` when they'll start the production of their **test shot for their end of studies film, starting on April**. <br>

 **ℹ️ It's not possible for L4 students to ask to get acces to the L5 repository.
-Don't ask the authorization to an administrator before you reveive your own repository.
+Don't ask the authorization to an administrator before you receive your own repository.
 Be patient.** <br>

 Every single student will get viewing access to the `artfxLillePipeline_archive`, for tracability and researches.
 </p>